 In addition, our contracts may sometimes provide for performance milestones.
 Delays in supply of PV module or components, construction delays, pandemic delays, labor, unexpected performance problems in electricity generation or other events may cause us to fail to meet these performance criteria, resulting in unanticipated and severe revenue and earnings losses and financial penalties.
 If we are unable to complete the development of a solar project, or fail to meet one or more agreed target construction milestone dates, any agreed upon system-level capacity or energy output guarantees or warranties.
-As such, we may be subject to termination of such contracts or significant damages, penalties and/or other obligation under the agreements or other agreements relating to the projects (including obligations to repair, replace and/or supplement additional modules and balance of system materials for the projects), particularly if our liabilities are not capped under the terms of such agreements, and we may not be able to recover our investment in the project.
+As such, we may be subject to termination of such contracts or significant damages, penalties and/or other obligation under the agreements or other agreements relating to the projects, particularly if our liabilities are not capped under the terms of such agreements, and we may not be able to recover our investment in the project.
 The occurrence of any of these events could have a material adverse effect on our reputation, business and results of operations.